rubyonjets/jets/.github/ISSUE_TEMPLATE/bug_report.md

 <details>
  <summary>Summary Goes Here</summary>

- ...this is hidden, collapsable content...
+ ...this is hidden, collapsable content. start with a blank to get terminal output to format right...
 </details>
 -->